SaadiIftikhar/Smartfrog-Canary/README.md

 ```
 Notes:

-1: A tmp folder will be created in Smartfrog-Canary folder if not presenet.
+1: A tmp folder will be created in Smartfrog-Canary folder if not present.

 2: You will need to add files to the tmp folder yourself.